CouncilofLorien/counciloflorien.github.io/docs/cards/P/parsimony-of-seclusion.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Return any Dragon manifestation to your hand from your discard pile.
-Alternatively, return any manifestation of Agburanar to your hand from your discard pile and increase the hazard limit by two. <br>_“...all the land was desolate and empty."_ ***---&NoBreak;Hob***
+Alternatively, return any manifestation of Agburanar to your hand from your discard pile and increase the hazard limit by two. <br>_“...all the land was desolate and empty."_ ***---&#65279;Hob***
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>